 When Your Child Has Rhabdomyosarcoma

 Your child has been diagnosed with rhabdomyosarcoma (RMS).
 You are likely feeling shocked and scared.
-You are not alone.
+But, you are not alone.
 Support and treatment are available.
-Your child’s healthcare team will help you as you make important decisions regarding your child’s health.
+Your child’s healthcare team will help you as you make important decisions about your child’s health.

 What is RMS?

-RMS is a type of cancer that often forms in soft tissue, such as muscle.
-The cancer cells are fast-growing and can group together to form a tumor.
-The cancer cells can break off and spread (metastasize) to another part of the body.
+RMS is a type of cancer that starts in cells that become muscle.
+It can start in any skeletal muscle.
+These are the muscles that move to control different parts of the body.
+The cancer cells are fast growing and can group together to form a tumor.
+The cancer cells can also break off and spread (metastasize) to another part of the body.

 Types of RMS

-There are two main types of RMS that happen in children:
+There are two main types of RMS in children:

 Alveolar.
 This type is more likely to cause a tumor to develop in the arm, leg, or stomach.

-Your child’s healthcare provider will discuss with you the type of RMS your child has and what that means for treatment and likelihood of cure (prognosis).
+Your child’s healthcare provider will discuss with you the type of RMS your child has and what that means for treatment and likelihood of cure.

 Who gets RMS?

-Children at any age can get RMS.
-This cancer is not contagious, meaning your child can’t pass it to another person.
+Embryonal RMS tends to be more common in children younger than 5 years of age.
+But, children at any age can get either type of RMS.
+This cancer is not contagious.
+This means your child can’t pass it to another person.

 What causes RMS?